-Standard V Criteria - Educational Effectiveness Assessment

-1. Clearly stated student learning outcomes, at the institution and degree/program levels, which are interrelated with one another, with relevant educational experiences, and with the institution's mission.
+Standard V Criteria - Educational Effectiveness Assessment Primary Documents, Processes, and Procedures 1.
+Clearly stated student learning outcomes, at the institution and degree/program levels, which are interrelated with one another, with relevant educational experiences, and with the institution's mission.
+College Catalog Assessment Plan Assessment Framework Program Learning Outcomes Course Learning Outcomes Assessment reports

-- College Catalog

-- Assessment Plan

-- Assessment Framework

-- Program Learning Outcomes

-- Course Learning Outcomes

-- Assessment reports

-- 2. Organized and systematic assessments, conducted by faculty and/or appropriate professionals, evaluating the extent of student achievement of institutional and degree/program goals.
-Institutions should: - a) define meaningful curricular goals with defensible standards for evaluating whether students are achieving those goals; - b) articulate how they prepare students in a manner consistent with their missions for successful careers, meaningful lives, and, where appropriate, further education.
-They should collect and provide data on the extent to which they are meeting these goals; - support and sustain assessment of student achievement and communicate the results of this assessment to stakeholders. - 3.
-Consideration and use of assessment results for the improvement of educational effectiveness.
-Consistent with the institution's mission, such uses include some combination of the following: - a) assisting students in improving their learning; - b) improving pedagogy and curriculum; - reviewing and revising academic programs and support services; - d) planning, conducting, and supporting a range of professional development activities: - e) planning and budgeting for the provision of academic programs and services; - f) informing appropriate constituents about the institution and its programs; - g) improving key indicators of student success, such as retention, graduation, transfer, and placement rates; and, - h) implementing other processes and procedures designed to improve educational programs and services. - required - 4.
-If applicable, adequate and appropriate institutional review and approval of assessment
+2. Organized and systematic assessments, conducted by faculty and/or appropriate professionals, evaluating the extent of student achievement of institutional and degree/program goals.
+Institutions should:

+- a) define meaningful curricular goals with defensible standards for evaluating whether students are achieving those goals; - b) articulate how they prepare students in a manner consistent with their missions for successful careers, meaningful lives, and, where appropriate, further education.
+They should collect and provide data on the extent to which they are meeting these goals; - c) support and sustain assessment of student achievement and communicate the results of this assessment to stakeholders.

+3. Consideration and use of assessment results for the improvement of educational effectiveness.
+Consistent with the institution's mission, such uses include some combination of the following:

+- a) assisting students in improving their learning; - b) improving pedagogy and curriculum; - c) reviewing and revising academic programs and support services; - d) planning, conducting, and supporting a range of professional development activities; - e) planning and budgeting for the provision of academic programs and services; - f) informing appropriate constituents about the institution and its programs; - g) improving key indicators of student success, such as retention, graduation, transfer, and placement rates; \and, - implementing other processes and procedures designed to improve educational programs and services.